TinySlik/MYNT-EYE-OKVIS-Sample/cameraimu_calibration_guidebook.md

     ```
     $ cd mynt-eye-okvis-sample/build
-    $ ./okvis_app_getcameracalibdataset 1 ./camera/cam0/ ./camera/cam1/ 30
+    $ ./okvis_app_getcameracalibdataset 1 ./camera/cam0/ ./camera/cam1/
     ```

-    `1` means that it use video1, `./camera/cam0/` is the folder to store left images, `./camera/cam0/` is the folder to store right images, `30` means that it capture 30 photos.
+    `1` means that it use video1, `./camera/cam0/` is the folder to store left images, `./camera/cam0/` is the folder to store right images.

 2. Use kalibrbagcreate creat calibration bag of stereo camera.
 First move the folder of camera to kalibr's workspace, then creat calibration bag.